microsoft/pai/src/webportal/README.md

 Webportal use [eslint](https://eslint.org/docs/user-guide/getting-started) with [standard config](https://github.com/standard/eslint-config-standard) as linter and [prettier](https://prettier.io/docs/en/index.html) as code formatter.

-Pleae refer to [eslint config file](./.eslintrc.js) and [prettier config file](./prettier.config.js) for details.
+Please refer to [eslint config file](./.eslintrc.js) and [prettier config file](./prettier.config.js) for details.
 Make sure to run ```yarn lint``` command every time before you push your code, and resolve all the errors and warnings.
 Otherwise it will break the CI check when you submit your pull request.

 If you use modern editors like VS Code.
 It is highly recommends to install [eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions.